-Table 1: Progress against significant issues for the year 2022/23
+Table 1: Progress against significant issues, identified in 2021/22, for the year 2022/23

-Response to Covid-19 pandemic

-Continuing close management and control of infection
+Response to Covid-19 pandemic Continuing close management and control of infection

 In 2022/23, we gradually stood down our formal emergency planning structures and moved Covid-19 management into 'business as usual', regarding Covid-19 as a disease we now live with in society.
 It was accordingly removed from the corporate risk register in November 2022.